kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Planning Under Uncertainty

-Overforecast wastes resources.
+Overforecast wastes resources
-Underforecast causes shortages.
+Underforecast causes shortages
 Risk tolerance guides choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.